-- ✓ Rotated: set the style of dimension to rotated linear dimension. - 1.
+- \checkmark Rotated: set the style of dimension to rotated linear dimension. - 1.
 Specify the first point of linear dimension (1). - 2.
 Specify the second point of linear dimension (2). - 3.
 Specify the angle. - 4.
 When dimension line is moved to the required location, click to determine the location (3).
 The dimension line can only move along the direction vertical with the specified angle.

-- Angle: Create an angular dimension to represent the angle formed by three points or two lines. - ✓ Specify vertex: use three points for angular Dimension - 1.
-Select the vertex for angular Dimension: specify the vertex of angle (1) - Select anchor point of the first edge for angular Dimension: specify point (2)
+- Angle: Create an angular dimension to represent the angle formed by three points or two lines. - Specify vertex: use three points for angular Dimension

+2. Select anchor point of the first edge for angular Dimension: specify point

+Select anchor point of the second edge for angular Dimension: specify point (3)